Browse by Date

 The first steps of the common Chinese language were designed and accompanied by Chao Yuen Ren (1892-1982).
 My talk will focus on his contribution to the shaping of China’s contemporary language.

-Discussant: Meir Shahar (Tel Aviv University)
+Chair and Discussant: Meir Shahar (Tel Aviv University)

 Pei-Chun Kuo (National Taiwan University): The Idea of Esoteric Rituals in Heian Tendai Buddhism: Comparing Genshin in Heian Japan with Zunshi in Song China.
 Show AbstractHide Abstract